Apartments, Houses and Condos for Rent in Bangkok

 Bangkok Apartment Rental Research

-- In Q2 2020, average asking rent for Grade A apartments in downtown Bangkok was THB 487 per square metre per month with no change Q-o-Q but a decrease of 3.0% Y-o-Y while the average monthly asking rent for Grade B apartments in downtown Bangkok was THB 426 per square metre, a decrease of 1.2% Q-o-Q and 8.8% Y-o-Y.
+In Q3 2020, the average asking rent for Grade A apartments in downtown Bangkok was THB 456 per square metre per month; a decrease of 6.4% Q-o-Q and 4.0% Y-o-Y. Meanwhile, the average monthly asking rent for Grade B apartments in downtown Bangkok was THB 393 per square metre, a decrease of 7.8% Q-o-Q and 10.4% Y-o-Y due to rent reductions.

 Typical Terms to Rent a Bangkok Apartment